Bella Ramsey

 Isabella May Ramsey (/'ræmˌziː/ RAM-zee; born 25 September 2003) is an English actor.
-They (Note: Ramsey uses any pronouns.
-This article uses they/them for consistency.) are known for their breakthrough role as young noblewoman Lyanna Mormont in the HBO fantasy television series Game of Thrones (2016–2019) and as Ellie in the HBO post-apocalyptic drama series The Last of Us (2023–present).
-For the latter, they received nominations for a Golden Globe Award, Screen Actors Guild Award, BAFTA Television Award, and two Primetime Emmy Awards.
-Ramsey was featured on Time magazine's Time 100 Next list of rising stars in 2023, and on the Forbes 30 Under 30 Europe list in 2024.
+They (Note: Ramsey is non-binary and prefers they/them pronouns, but is fine with other pronouns.
+This article uses they/them for consistency.) are known for their breakthrough roles as young noblewoman Lyanna Mormont in the fantasy television series Game of Thrones (2016–2019) and as Ellie in the post-apocalyptic drama series The Last of Us (2023–present).
+For the latter, they received nominations for a BAFTA Television Award, two Critics' Choice Awards, two Golden Globe Awards, two Primetime Emmy Awards, and a Screen Actors Guild Award.
+Ramsey was featured on the Time 100 Next list of rising stars in 2023 and on the Forbes 30 Under 30 Europe list in 2024.

-Ramsey played Mildred Hubble in the CBBC series The Worst Witch (2017–2020), voiced the title role in the Netflix animated series Hilda (2018–2023), and starred in the historical comedy film Catherine Called Birdy (2022), for which they were nominated for the Critics' Choice Movie Award for Best Young Performer.
-Ramsey's portrayal of Kelsey Morgan in the BBC prison drama Time (2023) earned them the Royal Television Society Award for Female Supporting Actor.
+Ramsey played Mildred Hubble in the television series The Worst Witch (2017–2020), for which they won a BAFTA in the Young Performer category, voiced the title role in the animated series Hilda (2018–2023) and starred in the historical comedy film Catherine Called Birdy (2022), for which they were nominated for the Critics' Choice Award for Best Young Performer.
+Ramsey's portrayal of Kelsey Morgan in the prison drama Time (2023) earned them the Royal Television Society Award for Female Supporting Actor.
+Ramsey played Ivy in the coming-of-age film Sunny Dancer (2026), Ella in the psychological drama The Liberation (2026), and voiced Zora in the mystery comedy film The Sheep Detectives (2026).

 Early life

-Isabella May Ramsey was born in Nottingham on 25 September 2003.
-They began their education in Leicestershire before transitioning to the online school King's InterHigh at age 12, as they "really didn't enjoy mainstream secondary school and wasn't happy".
-The shift to a flexible learning environment allowed Ramsey to balance education with their acting career.
+Isabella May Ramsey was born in Nottingham, England, on 25 September 2003.
+Ramsey has kept details of their family private but has said they have an older sister and that "my whole family is very musical and creative".
+Ramsey was raised in Leicestershire and began their education there.
+They moved to the online school King's InterHigh at age 12, saying that mainstream secondary school was not conducive to their happiness, especially because of their neurodivergence.
+The flexible online programme allowed Ramsey to balance their studies with acting.

-Growing up, Ramsey enjoyed art, music, writing and football, while performing with local amateur theatre groups, including Stagecoach Theatre Arts, from a young age.
+Growing up, Ramsey enjoyed art, music, writing and football, and performed with local amateur theatre groups, including Stagecoach in Loughborough.
 At age 10, Ramsey joined the Television Workshop in Nottingham, which provided training and support for early auditions, including Game of Thrones.
-Ramsey credits the Workshop for shaping their approach to acting: "[it] teaches you to be and become.
+Ramsey continued to attend the Workshop into adulthood and credits it with shaping their approach to acting: "[it] teaches you to be and become.
 No pretending."
-Reflecting on their career, Ramsey recalled, "I never really set out to be [an actor], and then it sort of happened.
+Reflecting on their career, Ramsey said, "I never really set out to be [an actor] and then it sort of happened.
 I wouldn't have it any other way."